 For International Day of Yoga 2016: Round up of yoga posts and resources

-THIS YEAR, 2016, marks the second year of International Day of Yoga celebrations.
+THIS YEAR, 2017, marks the third year of International Day of Yoga celebrations.
 Inaugurated by the Indian government in 2015, the resolution was supported by 177 nations at the United Nations General Assembly.
 This year, 139 countries are registered to participate in #YogaDay festivities.

 This year also marks another move forward for Yoga in India.
 India’s Ministry of Home Affairs (MHA) has decided to allow foreigners to visit India on a tourist or e-tourist visa for “attending a short-term yoga programme.”
 This is a change from the previous regulation, which prevented all studies, including yoga studies, while in India on a tourist visa.